Nandhini-2006/Kratos/README.md

 ---

-## 📌 Project Description
+## Project Description

-**Kratos** (derived from the Greek concept of strength and power) is an automated security pipeline that secures software dependencies from code to deployment.
+**Kratos** is an automated security pipeline that secures software dependencies from code to deployment.
 By scanning GitHub repositories, it generates a standardized Software Bill of Materials (SBOM) and cross-references dependencies against live vulnerability databases (OSV.dev/NVD).

 Unlike traditional scanners that generate excessive noise, Kratos combines **AST static reachability analysis** with an **XGBoost ML risk scoring model** to prioritize only actionable threats based on actual code execution and environmental exposure.
 It also leverages an **Isolation Forest model** to detect supply chain anomalies (such as hijacked packages or sudden maintainer shifts) and uses a **pluggable LLM engine** to deliver plain-English explanations, confidence scores, and automated patch recommendations directly to developers.